reduxigen/Reduxigen/readme.md

 "[Redux] is hard...
 Integrating React and Redux is going to make [your] architecture more complicated." - [Brian Holt](https://github.com/btholt)

 Redux is a great state management system.
-There's a reason why it's the go to state management system.
+There's a reason why it's the go to for React apps.
 But, Redux is complex.

 State management shouldn't be complex.